Modeling the formation of N2 and CH4 frost on Pluto's slopes: Results

-At lower latitudes (below 20\textdegree), CH$_4$ frost is predicted to be always present on South-facing slopes, possibly diluted with N$_2$ ice that begins to condense (Figures \ref{fig:allfrost_baseline}b to h; Figures \ref{fig:compbertrand_069}b,d,f,g).
-However, neither \cite{Earle2022} nor \cite{Bertrand2020} detected frost on these South-facing slopes, although the very low illumination of these surfaces (below 0.3~W~m$^{-2}$, see Figure~S8c of \cite{Bertrand2020}) may have prevented detection.
-At 15\textdegree N, methane frost is predicted to persist on the steepest North-facing slopes (at least 30\textdegree according to our model, Figures \ref{fig:allfrost_baseline}d, f; Figures \ref{fig:compbertrand_069}d,f)) and to be sublimating.
+At lower latitudes (below 20\textdegree), CH$_4$ frost is predicted to be always present on south-facing slopes, possibly diluted with N$_2$ ice that begins to condense (Figs. \ref{fig:allfrost_baseline}b to \ref{fig:allfrost_baseline}h and Figs. \ref{fig:compbertrand_069}b, \ref{fig:compbertrand_069}d, \ref{fig:compbertrand_069}f, and \ref{fig:compbertrand_069}g).
+Neither \cite{Earle2022} nor \cite{Bertrand2020} detected frost on these south-facing slopes, however, although the very low illumination of these surfaces (below 0.3~W~m$^{-2}$; see Fig.~S8c of \citealt{Bertrand2020}) might have prevented detection.
+At 15\textdegree N, methane frost is predicted to persist on the steepest north-facing slopes (at least 30\textdegree~according to our model; Figs. \ref{fig:allfrost_baseline}d, \ref{fig:allfrost_baseline}f, \ref{fig:compbertrand_069}d, and \ref{fig:compbertrand_069}f) and to be sublimating.
 This is consistent with the reddish patterns observed next to ice deposits on such slopes, which were interpreted by \cite{Bertrand2020} as bedrock exposures indicating ongoing frost sublimation.

-The exact timing of frost sublimation remains highly sensitive to surface properties and local conditions (e.g., lower thermal inertia, higher slope angle), which can promote frost stability and explain the observed variability in frost persistence (Figure~\ref{fig:sensitivity}).
-Notably, it appears that using a CH$_4$ ice albedo of 0.69 leads to a better agreement than using the baseline value of 0.67 to explain the persistence of these frosts (Figures \ref{fig:compbertrand_069}, \ref{fig:compbertrand_067} ).
-In section~\ref{ssec:resultfrostobs} we reported that frost was typically found on slopes of 12.8\textdegree~$\pm$~8\textdegree~at~1-$\sigma$, but this value may be underestimated due to the limited resolution of the topographic dataset, which likely smooths slope gradients and reduces the apparent slope angles where frost is found.
+The exact timing of frost sublimation remains highly sensitive to surface properties and local conditions (e.g., lower thermal inertia, higher slope angle), which can promote frost stability and explain the observed variability in frost persistence (Fig.~\ref{fig:sensitivity}).
+Notably, it appears that using a CH$_4$ ice albedo of 0.69 leads to a better agreement than using the baseline value of 0.67 to explain the persistence of these frosts (Figs. \ref{fig:compbertrand_069} and \ref{fig:compbertrand_067} ).
+In Sect.~\ref{ssec:resultfrostobs} we reported that frost was typically found on slopes of 12.8\textdegree~$\pm$~8\textdegree~at~1$\sigma$, but this value may be underestimated due to the limited resolution of the topographic dataset, which likely smooths slope gradients and reduces the apparent slope angles where frost is found.